Leviathan (Hobbes book): Part I: Of Man

-Hobbes proceeds by defining terms clearly and unsentimentally.
-Good and evil are nothing more than terms used to denote an individual's appetites and desires, while these appetites and desires are nothing more than the tendency to move toward or away from an object.
+In giving an account of sense empiricism and human nature, Hobbes centers words and their definitions ("how necessary it is for any man that aspires to true Knowledge, to examine the Definitions of former Authors").
+Initially, he looks for constants and universals.
+Even good and evil are just the conventional names for an individual's appetites and desires, or the tendency to move toward or away from an object.
 Hope is nothing more than an appetite for a thing combined with an opinion that it can be had.
-He suggests that the dominant political theology of the time, Scholasticism, thrives on confused definitions of everyday words, such as incorporeal substance, which for Hobbes is a contradiction in terms.
+By contrast, he argues, scholasticism thrives on formulations like incorporeal substance, which (for Hobbes) are contradictions in terms.

+He espouses a nominalism ("there being nothing in the world Universall but Names imposed on many things, for their similitude in some quality, or other accident").
+Though "Nature cannot erre", he writes, "men abound in copiousnesse of language; so they become more wise, or more mad than ordinary".
+He admires geometric axioms and writes that "words are wise mens counters, they do but reckon by them".
+He warns, however, that "words are the mony [money] of fooles, that value them by the authority of an Aristotle or any other Doctor whatsoever, if but a man", because "there can be no certainty of the last Conclusion, without a certainty of all those Affirmations and Negations, on which it was grounded, and inferred", starting from definitions ("men begin at Definitions").

 Hobbes describes human psychology without any reference to the summum bonum, or greatest good, as previous thought had done.
 According to Hobbes, not only is the concept of a summum bonum superfluous, but given the variability of human desires, there could be no such thing.
 Consequently, any political community that sought to provide the greatest good to its members would find itself driven by competing conceptions of that good with no way to decide among them.
 The result would be civil war.

 However, Hobbes states that there is a summum malum, or greatest evil.
 This is the fear of violent death.
 A political community can be oriented around this fear.